AsmaTidafi/Asd-diagnostic-machine-learning/README.md

 # asd-diagnostic-machine-learning

-Detection of autism on Adults using machine learning techniques (Decision Trees / Logistic Regression).
+Diagnosis of autism in adults using machine learning techniques (Decision Trees / Logistic Regression).